-The Signature Alliance product will be available throughout Northern California, including Marin, Sonoma and Solano counties, staring in January.
+The Signature Alliance product will be available throughout Northern California, including Marin, Sonoma and Solano counties, starting in January.
 The network includes 27 hospitals and nearly 12,600 physicians and specialists across Northern California, with 1,670 across the North Bay and San Francisco.
 Other providers will be part of the network, including San Francisco-based physician group Brown & Toland and the San Jose Medical Group.
 The HMO product will also include high-deductible options coupled with health savings accounts.

 Jeff Dooley, senior vice president for United Healthcare in Northern California, said the motivation behind Signature Value product is twofold.
 For starters, it’s aimed at keeping employer premiums lower while providing an integrated model and data sharing among providers to produce the best outcomes, he said.

 Secondly, such smaller or narrow networks are increasingly being used by both insurers and employers to keep costs in check, and carriers are responding by rolling out more HMO options as a means of staying competitive with each other.

 “We feel we’ve got a pretty tight network of physicians covering the Bay Area and beyond.
 It is a smaller network, but it’s an integrated model of delivery that we’ve put together to, quite frankly, compete with some of the lower-cost competitors out there,” Mr. Dooley said.

 Such networks could be particularity beneficial for the North Bay, which has one of the highest medical spending rates in the state, according to Keith McNeil, a broker with The SSM Group, an employee benefits agency in Novato.